Preparing for your course

 The University offers great support to students, making available free of charge a wide range of software, including Microsoft Office, various programming suites, statistics and plotting packages, and referencing software for use on their own computers (click here for a full list).
 You’ll be able access all of these once you have registered with the University.

 CivSoc is the society for students studying any variation of Civil Engineering at Sheffield.
-It is run by students on the course to ensure that you have a great time with your new course mates.
+It is run entirely by Civil and Structural Engineering students with the sole aim of ensuring that, for the duration of your course, you have a great time with your fellow coursemates.
+You'll also get to know members of CivSoc across all years giving you access to a community that can offer advice and support to one another.

 Activities range from sports, socials, student balls, trips to Europe, guest speakers and visits to places of engineering interest.